SkoolNotes/Taproot/2020BIO101/KBhBIO101HumanDiseases.md

 Between Promoter and Terminator, **Exon** and **Intron** alternate.
 Exon is coding, whereas Intron is non-coding and works as metadata.

-After reading the intron, they are spliced out during mRNA processing.
+After reading the intron, they are spliced out during mRNA processing => done by the "splicesome".
+The mRNA, after splicing, is "capped and tailed" to mark pre-processing completion, at which point they leave the nucleus + go to the ribosome.

+### Translation => RNA-directed polypeptide synthesis
+Mature mRNA sent to ribosome.

+* Ribosone reads the mRNA in groups of 3s ("codons") by matching with the corresponding nucleotides
+* Translates mRNA to tRNA — anti-codon pairs
+* Catalyst tRNA rRNA works together with tRNA to catalyze amino acid peptide bond
+*